karlajaramillo/karlajaramillo.github.io/_posts/2015-05-11-manage-software-projects-with-bitbucket.md

 ![Bitbucket](/images/bitbucket/push-changes.png)

 ### 12. Create a pull resquest
-Now, it’s time to create a pull request to merge your new feature.
+Now, it's time to create a pull request to merge your new feature.
 Go to Bitbucket and pick the branch you want to create a pull request, in this case select from feature-style to master:

 ![Bitbucket](/images/bitbucket/merge.png)

 ### 13. Merge branches
-If you’re the reviewer, you’ll see an open pull request on your Bitbucket project.
+If you're the reviewer, you’ll see an open pull request on your Bitbucket project.
 Let’s merge it into the master branch by clicking on the <span class="light-gray">merge button</span>.

 ### 14. Pull changes
 To keep your local master updated, checkout your local master and pull the latest changes from the remote repo: